 - Swollen lymph nodes in the groin

-In the unlikely event that these symptoms are caused by penile cancer, early diagnosis can greatly increase a man’s treatment options.
-Early-stage penile cancers have a favorable survival rate, but late-stage penile cancers can be more difficult to treat and may require more aggressive treatments.
-As a result, it’s important for a man to know what is outside the range of normal for his own body, and to not put off making an appointment with a physician if abnormal changes occur.
+Advanced penile cancer can cause worsening of the symptoms listed above, as well as fatigue, weight loss or abdominal pain.
+Some patients may avoid seeking treatment because they are embarrassed or fearful, but it’s essential to remember that while early-stage penile cancers have a favorable survival rate, late-stage penile cancers can be more difficult to treat and may require more aggressive treatments that can affect your ability to urinate while standing or engage in sexual intercourse.
+With that in mind, it’s important to know what is outside the range of normal for your own body, and avoid putting off making an appointment with a physician if abnormal changes occur.

-Moffitt Cancer Center’s approach to penile cancer treatment
+How Moffitt Cancer Center approaches penile cancer